 Add milk and let it simmer gently, stirring frequently, until it has bubbled away completely.
 Add a tiny grating – about 1/8 teaspoon – of nutmeg and stir.

-Toss with the cooked, drained pasta, adding the tablespoon of butter and serve with freshly grated parmesan on the side.
+Toss with cooked, drained pasta, adding the remaining tablespoon of butter and serve with freshly grated parmesan on the side.

 Mardi Gras is coming to a close, people.
 Ash Wednesday is day after tomorrow and this is the time when suddenly I begin to crave pork and beef and chicken and all manner of dishes that will be given up by me once I get that black cross of ashes traced onto my forehead.
 Every year I say “Oh, I don’t care about meat.
 I don’t even like it!
 I never eat it anyway.”
 That’s right about the time when visions of $12.00 bacon cheeseburgers, spicy, homemade jambalaya and hot, crispy chicken wings begin to pop up in my head.
 I pulled out my giant pot, the one big enough to bathe a baby, and set about to make the best pot of jambalaya I’ve ever had.
 I’ve been making this for the longest time and I think I’ve worked out the kinks.
 That said, no shortcuts may be taken ie: frozen bags of the Trinity which always leave you waiting for the promised burst of flavor.
 This iconic dish begs, no, DESERVES, to be prepared properly…leisurely, and it will reward you by delivering that slow and sultry combination of Louisiana flavors that cause you to roll your eyes back in your head.
 Well-made jambalaya, good jambalaya, is like finger-poppin’ music in your mouth.
 Layer upon layer of ingredients make themselves known, some subtly others not so discreetly.
 It is a one-pot marvel of unpretentious components that ultimately yield a sophisticated dinner of comfort food while at the same time an over-the-top indulgence.
 And it is the best possible way to celebrate Fat Tuesday.
 So put on some boom-boom radio or zydeco, haul out your big pot and get to it.
 Laissez le bon temps rouler!